-So, if there exists teachings on both sides of the argument, how can we take religion as a justification for MGM?
+So, if there exist teachings on both sides of the argument, how can we take religion as a justification for MGM?
 It certainly isn’t used as justification for FGM here in the West, so why is it used for MGM?
 Odd double standards.

 Before I close this section there is one tit-bit I wish to pick up from earlier, the Leviticus 12 passage, note how the term “clean” is used, namely how he (the born son) is “ceremonially unclean for seven days, just as she is unclean during her monthly period [emphasis mine].”
 The mother then has to be purified from her bleeding and has to make a sin/purification offering.
 What is the meaning of the term “clean” in this instance?